Taipei for Digital Nomads

 Mandarin is the national language.
 While other languages, primarily Taiwanese are natively spoken, the vast, vast majority of what you hear will be Mandarin.

 When setting the language on Google Translate, choose 'Chinese (Traditional)'.
 Traditional refers to the writing system.
-Simplified charcters were introduced on the Chinese mainland to increase literacy rates, but as they never made it to Taiwan, traditional characters are still used.
+Simplified characters were introduced on the Chinese mainland to increase literacy rates, but in Taiwan traditional characters are still used.

 There is a decent amount of English spoken here, particularly by younger people, but it's not spoken by everyone.